 Wesley Davis, Head Choir Director

-Wesley Davis is in his fourteenth year at Marcus High School and eighth year as Head Choral Director.
+Wesley Davis is in his sixteenth year at Marcus High School and eleventh year as Head Choral Director.
 He directs the Celesti Varsity Treble Choir, Bel Canto Treble Choir, Voces Novae Treble Choir, and Marcus Chorale.
 In addition he directs and arranges music for the Marcus national award winning treble a cappella group Fusion.
 A native of Houston, he is a graduate of the High School for the Performing and Visual Arts.
-He holds a Bachelor of Music Education with honors from Oklahoma City University where he studied with Judith Willoughby and Dr. Randi von Ellefson.
-He holds a Master’s degree from the University of North Texas in Music Education.
+He holds a Bachelor of Music Education with honors from Oklahoma City University and a Master’s degree from the University of North Texas in Music Education.
 Wes is one of the 2015 recipients of the TCDA Young Director of Distinction Award.
 His students have consistently made Region and All-State choirs in addition to receiving superiors in Solo and Ensemble contest.
 His choirs also consistently receive Sweepstakes at UIL contest.
 He is a member of the Texas Music Educators Association, Texas Choral Directors Association, Texas Music Adjudicators Association, American Choral Directors Association, A cappella Education Association.

 Voice Faculty